oscardvs/opa-chatbot/README.md

 ### Frontend:
 - React (Vite)
 - Tailwind CSS (with Typography plugin)
-- Axios
+- Axios for API requests
-- Lucide React (icons)
+- Lucide React for icons
-- React Markdown
+- React Markdown with remark-gfm
-- Highlight.js (for code syntax highlighting)
+- Highlight.js for code syntax highlighting
+- CodeMirror for code editing

 ### Backend:
-- Express.js
+- Express.js for server framework
+- Claude API (Anthropic) for AI capabilities
+- VM2 for sandboxed JavaScript execution
-- CORS
+- CORS for cross-origin handling
-- Axios
-- dotenv
+- dotenv for environment management

+---

+## Features

+- **AI-powered chat** with Claude API integration and conversation memory
+- **Markdown rendering** with code syntax highlighting
+- **File management system** for creating, editing, and executing JavaScript files
+- **Image gallery** with search and lightbox functionality
+- **CV download** for easy resume access
+- **Responsive design** for desktop and mobile
+- **Interactive UI** with animations and loading indicators
+- **Secure code execution** in a sandboxed environment
+- **Multi-user support** with unique session tracking

 ---